Why Remote Work Is Here to Stay

 Rating: Essential reading for anyone working remotely

 Remote work is not going away, and the professionals who master it will have a significant competitive advantage.
-The key takeaway?
+The main point?
 Be intentional about everything — your space, your time, your communication, and your boundaries.
 The freedom of remote work is extraordinary, but it requires discipline to harness effectively.